apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 ### /machines

-Returns JSON describing all currently available machines, sorted by (1) cluster (if you're running Heron in multiple clusters), (2) environment, and (3) topology.
+Returns JSON describing all currently machines that a topology is running on.

 ```bash
 $ curl "http://heron-tracker-url/machines?topology=mytopology1&cluster=cluster1&environ=prod"